Key Takeaways

 Benefit 6: Strengthens Focus and Attention

 In modern society, we're constantly in environments where our attention is divided between social media and messaging apps.
-According to Stanford University research, the average modern attention span is about 8 seconds.
+Our brains, accustomed to digital notifications and multitasking, tend to lose the ability to focus on one thing for extended periods.

-However, reading trains us to immerse ourselves in a single story or topic for extended periods.
+However, reading is precisely the training needed for "sustained attention."
 Regular reading can return a brain accustomed to multitasking back to a state of "deep focus."

 Benefit 7: Boosts Imagination and Creativity